Assistant AD / Student-Athlete Services / SWA / Head Softball Coach

-From running the Jaguar softball program, to serving as CHAMPS/ Life Skills Coordinator, to her recent tenure as Compliance Coordinator, Mullins has been and remains one of the most versatile members of the GRU Athletic Team.
+From running the Jaguar softball program, to serving as CHAMPS/ Life Skills Coordinator, to her recent tenure as Compliance Coordinator, Brocato has been and remains one of the most versatile members of the GRU Athletic Team.

-On March 5, 2010, Mullins was appointed to the role of Senior Woman Administrator and Assistant AD for Student-Athlete Services.
+On March 5, 2010, Brocato was appointed to the role of Senior Woman Administrator and Assistant AD for Student-Athlete Services.

 She is also the winningest coach in the Jaguar softball program’s history, having led the Jags to 468 wins in 17 seasons while producing an Academic All-American (Kacee Camp, 2012) and an All-American (Kristen Jones, 2011) along with 19 All Region selections -- Katrina Leverett (2001), Jenny Davis (2003), Jessica Matta (2005), Amy Dumas (2006, 2007 & 2008), Courtney Smith (2006), Paige Phillips (2007), Alyssa Pingree (2008), Kacee Camp and Jessica Thornton (2009), Sara DeMuth and Kristen Jones (2010) and Jones, Camp and Thornton (2011), Camp (2012), and Paige Deschaine and Brooke Stephens (2015).

 In 2012, the Jaguars made their fourth straight NCAA Regional appearance and fifth in the last five seasons en route to a 33-18 record.

-Mullins guided her squad to a school-record 40 victories and to the Jags’ third NCAA Regional appearance in the last four seasons in 2010.
+Brocato guided her squad to a school-record 40 victories and to the Jags’ third NCAA Regional appearance in the last four seasons in 2010.
 She also produced three, first-team, All-Peach Belt Conference selections in sophomores Sara DeMuth, Kristen Jones and Jessica Thornton.
 On Feb.
-27, Mullins registered the 300th victory of her career in a 5-4 home win over UNC Pembroke.
-In 2013, the Jaguars beat King College on March 23 to give Mullins her 400th career win.
+27, Brocato registered the 300th victory of her career in a 5-4 home win over UNC Pembroke.
+In 2013, the Jaguars beat King College on March 23 to give Brocato her 400th career win.

 Brocato led the Jaguars to what was at the time the winningest season in school history in 2007 when they racked up 39 wins and made their first-ever NCAA postseason appearance, advancing to the semifinals of the NCAA South Atlantic Regional in Columbus, Ga..
 They capped their season by earning the first national ranking in the program’s history, finishing the year No. 18 in the nation.